SDGforskning/sdg-strings/SDG07_query_action_WoS.md

         (
           ("energy" OR "electricity")
           NEAR/5
-              ("generation" OR "infrastructure" OR "access" OR "renewable$") )
+              ("generation" OR "infrastructure" OR "access"
+              OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" )
+        )
       )
 )